 Society, a non-profit feminist arts group for women over the age of 40.

 Lloyd currently devotes much of her time to a fine arts studio practice.
-Terri has authored two books, When I Grow Up And Other Mantras, and The Little Red Book Of Commie Porn (out of print) with artist Norman Conquest.
+Terri has authored two books, When I Grow Up And Other Mantras, and The Little Red Book Of Commie Porn with artist Norman Conquest.
+Sadly, both books are now out of print.